 Which Direction to do the Tarkine Drive?

-The Tarkine Drive is a loop and you can do it anti clockwise or clockwise from Smithton.
+The Tarkine Drive is a loop and you can do either clockwise or anti-clockwise from Smithton.

-We did it anti-clockwise, and this is the route we recommend.
+We did it clockwise, and this is the route we recommend.
 Feel free to reverse it if you’d like though.

 From Smithton, you will head south on Scotchtown Road which will turn into Trowutta Road.